nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 6. When the client connects to https://cafe.example.com/coffee, the request is routed to the coffee-app application and the communication is secured using the signed keypair contained in the cafe-secret Secret.
-7. The certificate will be automatically renewed when it is close to expiry, the Secret will be updated using the new Certificate, and NKG will dynamically update the keypair on the filesystem used by NGINX for HTTPS termination once the Secret is updated.
+7. The certificate will be automatically renewed when it is close to expiry, the Secret will be updated using the new Certificate, and NGF will dynamically update the keypair on the filesystem used by NGINX for HTTPS termination once the Secret is updated.

 ## Details